buddycloud/buddycloud.com/content/pages/cooking-with-buddycloud-chat-app.md

 }
 ~~~~

-Tell the client that, when it connects, it should pull down the last messages since the local-storage last-time-connected (for now simply picking the last 6 items).
+Tell the client that, when it connects, it should pull down the last messages since the local-storage last-time-connected (for now simply picking the last 6 items):
 ~~~~ javascript
 var getNodeItems = function(itemId) {
     var data = {